OmarElhassaniAloui/CarRental/README.md

 - Transparent pricing with breakdowns of rental costs and additional services.
 - Secure payment options to handle transactions (e.g., credit/debit cards, PayPal).
-- Users receive email receipts and booking confirmations.
+- Users receive in-app notifications and booking confirmations.

 ### User Profile

 - Users can view and edit their profile information.
 - Booking history and status are available in the user profile.
-- Password reset and email preferences management.
+- Password reset and notification preferences management.

-### Admin Panel
+### State Management (GetX)

-- Admins have access to a dashboard to manage cars, users, and bookings.
+- The project utilizes the GetX package for state management to efficiently manage app state and update UI components.

-- Ability to add, update, and remove cars from the system.
+### REST API Integration

-- View and update user information.
+- The app interacts with a RESTful API to fetch car data, manage user bookings, and process payments.
-- Review and manage booking details.
+- API endpoints are used for user authentication, car retrieval, and booking management.

 ## Installation

-1. Clone the repository from [GitHub Repo URL](https://github.com/yourusername/carental.git).
+1. Clone the repository from [GitHub Repo URL](https://github.com/yourusername/carental_flutter.git).
-2. Install the required dependencies using `npm install`.
+2. Install Flutter and the required dependencies using `flutter pub get`.
-3. Configure the environment variables for the application.
+3. Configure the API base URL in the project to connect with the backend.
-4. Start the application using `npm start` or any other preferred method.
+4. Build and run the app on your desired platform (Android, iOS, or web).

 ## Contributing